vmware/ansible-collection-alb/docs/avi_botconfigconsolidator.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - A unique identifier to this consolidator.
+                  - A unique identifier for this consolidator.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 21.1.1.